Take a Hike

 Anillo de Picos de Europa

-117km crossing through three regions: Asturias, Castilla y León and Cantabria.
+This 117km loop in Picos de Europa crosses through three regions: Asturias, Castilla y León and Cantabria.
 The hike shows the beauty of Northern Spain, with its lush greenery and rocky peaks.

 There's no official start for the hike - you could start from various points.
 For us it was most convenient to start from Poncebos.
 Since it's a loop hike you could do it clockwise or anti-clockwise.
 It seems more common to do it anti-clockwise, and that's what we did as well.
 I wouldn't recommend doing it clockwise if you're not comfortable with climbing.
 There were sections that I would not be able to do in reverse: climbing down non-aided rocky sections to be exact.